 Complaints regarding collection and disposal of solid waste must be made to the County Administrator, in writing, or made known to the Board of Supervisors.

-Littering violations and penalties.
+Littering violations, procedure and rebuttable presumptions, civil penalties.

 When any person is arrested for a violation of § 77-3A(3) and the matter alleged to have been illegally dumped or disposed of has been ejected from a motor vehicle, the arresting officer may comply with the provisions of § 46.2-936 of the Code of Virginia in making such arrest.